HallaSurvivor/Blog/_posts/2024-03-25-ams-sectional-talk-fh.md

     while drafting the talk... on friday, lol

 TODO: put some pictures here
+TODO: mention that you were the opening talk of the afternoon session?

 It was like $400 cheaper to fly out on Monday evening, even though the conference ended on Sunday, so [Kaya][2] and I had